acts-project/acts/docs/glossary.md

 AoS
   Memory layout where a collection of objects are stored in a single array, where each object internally has a member for each property.

+Seed
+  A starting point for the track finding stage.
+E.g. a triplet of {term}`space points<Space point>` that are loosely compatible with a track hypothesis.

+Space point
+  A three dimensional (possibly approximated) location through which a particle will have passed and created masurements.
+In some cases, like strip detectors, space points are [formed from multiple measurements](#tracking_sp_formation).
 :::